koddo/coding-interviews-prep-msk/README.md

 Joking, don't be stressed too much.
 Just say hello, introduce yourself, and start geeking out.

-We meet at the Kocherga anticafe in Moscow (https://kocherga-club.ru/), which means we all pay for the time spent there: 2.5 rubles per minute, it's 150 rubles per hour.
+We meet at the Kocherga anticafe in Moscow (https://kocherga-club.ru/), which means each of us pays for the time spent there: 2.5 rubles per minute, it's 150 rubles per hour.
 They have free coffee and cookies though, and a wonderful nerdy atmosphere, you'll love it I promise.
 And they have VR btw.

 # A list